mathiasbynens/regenerate/README.md

 [![Dependency status](https://gemnasium.com/mathiasbynens/regenerate.png)](https://gemnasium.com/mathiasbynens/regenerate)

-Regenerate is a regular expression generator for JavaScript.
-Easily generate JavaScript-compatible regular expressions based on a given set of symbols or code points.
+_Regenerate_ is a Unicode-aware regex generator for JavaScript.
+It allows you to easily generate JavaScript-compatible regular expressions based on a given set of Unicode symbols or code points.

 Feel free to fork if you see possible improvements!